News and Articles

 1. Tax

-• In both cases, income from the activity of Greek companies is taxed in Greece based on the tax code.
+• In both cases, income from the activity of Greek companies is taxed in Greece based on the relevant tax code.

 By: Eleni Petrakou